krisrs1128/info-uncertainty/_posts/2013-07-25-borel-kolmogorov-paradox.md

 $\frac{\partial r\left(\varphi, \theta\right)}{\partial \varphi} d\varphi$ and
 $\frac{\partial r\left(\varphi, \theta\right)}{\partial \theta} d\theta$
 that closely approximates the surface at that point.
-The area of this parallelogram is can be found as by the square root determinant of the [Gramian][gram_link] of its edges,
+The area of this parallelogram can be found as by the square root determinant of the [Gramian][gram_link] of its edges,

 $$
 \begin{align}